sebastiw/distel-completion/README.md

 (C-c C-d d), and if this function stops at "Sent request; waiting for results..", it is the same fault.

-2. In company-mode restart complletion after completing a module.
+2. In company-mode restart completion after completing a module.

 3. Show whether the completion candidate is of a module or a local function.

-4. Add some formating to documentation-buffer.
+4. Add some formatting to documentation-buffer.